keating916/graphql-test/README.md

 This app utilizes [GraphCMS](https://graphcms.com/), a headless CMS database to pull products, and display them.
 Will have cart, checkout, and will email order details to both client and business to fufill the order.

+The Main branch is currently being hosted on Vercel [Here](https://graphql-test-bay.vercel.app/)

 ## Getting Started

 First, run the development server: